 · Costs: The cost of the project must be defined and monitored to be able to compare it with the expected benefits and to assess if the project is/remains affordable.
 This statement is valid for a BI or DW project as for any other project as it has to deliver value to the organization where it is run.

-· Timescales: Like any project, a BI/DW project needs a plan and its execution must be monitored and controlled to avoid the "never ending on-time” feeling that the users can have.
+· Timescales: Like any project, a Business Intelligence & Data Warehousing needs a plan and its execution must be monitored and controlled to avoid the "never ending on-time” feeling that the users can have.
 It will also help the project manager to report on the progress and to communicate with the other parties involved.

 · Quality: The expected quality must be clearly defined at the beginning of the project in order to be able to assess it correctly and to spend the appropriate effort during the project to reach it.
 Quite often this part is neglected during the initiation of a BI/DW project which can lead to a final product which is not matching the quality expectation or to a project where significant efforts are spent to reach a quality which is not needed by the business.
 A correct definition of the quality expectation and needed accuracy of the data will avoid those issues.